Elisyo/AngularJS2/README.md

-# Angular 2 QuickStart Source
+# Angular 2 QuickStart Source + Chat in Angular 2

 This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

 It's been extended with testing support so you can start writing tests immediately.

+It's been improved by Elisyo.
+It will give you a simple chat (server and) client.

 **This is not the perfect arrangement for your application.
 It is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping in Angular 2**